adap/flower/doc/source/docker/run-quickstart-examples-docker-compose.rst

        $ curl https://raw.githubusercontent.com/adap/flower/refs/tags/v|stable_flwr_version|/src/docker/complete/compose.yml \
            -o compose.yml

-3. Build and start the services using the following command:
+3. Export the version of Flower that your environment uses.
+Then, build and start the services using the following command:

    .. code-block:: bash

+       $ export FLWR_VERSION="1.12.0" # update with your version
        $ docker compose up --build -d

 4. Append the following lines to the end of the ``pyproject.toml`` file and save it: